good composition in art attracts the viewers

 Single items are great for the focal point but in other areas group the items together.

-Grouping the items makes it more comfortable for the viewers.
+A group of items feels more comfortable for the viewers.

-Numbers such as three, five or seven are more pleasing to the eye than even numbers.
+Odd numbers such as three, five or seven are more pleasing than even numbers.

 Even numbers like two, four or six are stagnant and unexciting to the eye.